Frost Mage: Midnight Expansion Preview

 Apex Talents

 Hand of Frost Icon Hand of Frost is a simple damage passive attached to Shatter Icon Shatter that also adds freezing stacks to the target.
-Nothing special, but a welcome addition.
+Nothing special.

 Hand of Frost Icon Hand of Frost adds a stacking damage buff when a Hand of Frost is triggered, and increases the proc rate based on how many stacks of Freezing you consume.
 Again, simple.